| |

 The Polar Express Book

-*I highly recommend you read the book (you can always borrow it from the library) and watch the movie before you go to make the story fresh in your minds before you ride the train.
+*I highly recommend you read the book (you can always borrow it from the library) and watch the movie before you go to make the story fresh in your mind before you ride the train.

 *When you purchase your tickets, you will be reserving seats & you can select how you would like to configure your seats for your family.
 If you have younger children, I would encourage you to book seats closer to the front of the train car if possible.
-The actors who travel thru train will do more of the performance towards the front of the train, so you can hear it better in the front.
+The actors who travel through the train will do more of the performance towards the front of the train, so you can hear it better in the front.

 Elbe Church